Akola-Mbey-Denis/personal-website/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
-Denis Mbey Akola is currently a Msc Student in Computer Science at the Institut Polytechnique de Paris.
-His research interest is in computer vision,robotics,autonomous vehicles perception and software engineering.
-Currently,I am a research assistant at the UI2S research laboratory at ENSTA PARIS where I am carrying out interdisciplinary research in computer vision,and robotics.
+I am a Master of Science Student in Computer Science at the Institut Polytechnique de Paris(IP Paris).
+My research interest is in computer vision,robotics,systems and controls,autonomous vehicles perception and software engineering.
+Currently,I am a research assistant at the U2IS research laboratory at ENSTA PARIS where I am carrying out interdisciplinary research in computer vision,and robotics.

-He also holds a bachelor of science degree in Computer Engineering from the Kwame Nkrumah University of Science and Technology.
+Before joining the Masters program at IP Paris,I obtained my bachelor of science degree in Computer Engineering from the Kwame Nkrumah University of Science and Technology (KNUST).
+I was among the top 2% in the Computer Engineering Class of 20220 at KNUST.

-Prior to his enrollment at IP Paris,Denis was a Software Engineer at Bewsys and FillyCoder where he used his software development skills to build bespoke software systems to solve problems in various domains (education,agriculture,and health).
+Moreover,I have experience working as a Software Engineer in two companies;Bewsys and FillyCoder.
+In these roles,I applied the knowledge I acquired as a Computer Engineer to build bespoke software systems which are solving various problems in health,education,and agriculture.

-He is currently working on a agritech start-up to leverage computer vision to timely diagnose plant leaf diseases.
-He is involved in a number of community engagement projects; notably the TechOne Foundation which he founded in 2017 in Zebilla to provide basic computer skills to students in his community.
+I am  currently working on an agritech start-up which will leverage computer vision to timely diagnose and recommend treatment options for various plant leaf diseases.
+I am change-maker and I have being involved in a number of community engagement projects; notably the TechOne Foundation which I founded in 2017 in Zebilla to provide basic computer skills to students in his community.